 Open, Closed, Explore NYC FREE, Help NYC

-Top Virtual NYC Things to Do
+Top NYC Things to Do

-Best Views of NYC City
+Great Views of NYC City

-Roosevelt Island Tram
+Riding the Roosevelt Island Tram

-Roosevelt Island Tram Update
+Subway to Roosevelt Island

-The F line links Roosevelt Island with stations at 63rd Street and Lexington Avenue in Manhattan and 21st Street/Queensbridge in Queens.
+If you prefer to head to Roosevelt Island by subway, the F line links Roosevelt Island with stations at 63rd Street and Lexington Avenue in Manhattan and 21st Street/Queensbridge in Queens.

-Roosevelt Island Tram
+Reader Question: Roosevelt Island Tram